-A Red Centre road trip is a right of passage for every Australian but for most young people the adventure hovers in the lower sections of buckets lists with “I’ll do it one day” scrawled next to it.
+A Red Centre road trip is a rite of passage for every Australian, but for most young people the adventure hovers in the lower section of the buckets list with ‘I’ll do it one day’ scrawled next to it.

-We’ve outlined an itinerary for a 9 day trip (i.e. maximising 1 week off work).
+We’ve outlined an itinerary for a nine day road trip (i.e. maximising one week off work).
 This serves as a rough guide only – there are many ways to skin a dingo so play around with this itinerary to suit your fancy.

-Be safe.
-Plan your trip, don’t drive at night (animals are rife), fuel up often, carry heaps water and if you get stuck, don’t leave your car!
+Be safe – Plan your trip, don’t drive at night (animals are rife), fuel up often, carry heaps of water and if you get stuck, don’t leave your car!

 We recommend picking up your rental vehicle from the airport and driving the 15 mins into town to chill before D-day.
 Grab some dinner in the courtyard at Monte’s Lounge and get a good night’s kip in before tomorrow’s big drive.